DerBrunoIR/AI-Learning-Paths/README.md

 # Project AI Path

 The aim of this project is to identify the common learning paths that TU Berlin students follow to study AI.
-Data got collected manually from the learning platform ISIS (9.2025) and covers the period from 2020 onwards.
+Data got collected manually from the learning platform ISIS (9.2025) and the oldest term goes back to 2020.
 For each of the following courses, we combined the participants lists from the past years into a larger combined participant list that spans the entire periode and we analyze these combined lists.
 Results are below.

-- Machine Intelligence 1 (MI1)
+- Machine Intelligence 1 (MI1, 5 terms)
-- Machine Intelligence 2 (MI2)
+- Machine Intelligence 2 (MI2, 6 terms)
-- Machine Learning 1 (ML1)
+- Machine Learning 1 (ML1, 4 terms)
-- Machine Learning 2 (ML2)
+- Machine Learning 2 (ML2, 6 terms)
-- Deep Learning 1 (DL1)
+- Deep Learning 1 (DL1, 3 terms)
-- Deep Learning 2 (DL2)
+- Deep Learning 2 (DL2, 1 term)
-- Adversarial Machine Learning (AML)
+- Adversarial Machine Learning (AML, 1 term)
-- Architecture of Machine Learning Systems (AMLS)
+- Architecture of Machine Learning Systems (AMLS, 3 terms)

 Technically, every student can enroll in these courses but not all participants of a given course pass the final exam.
 Therefore, the number of participants can be higher in comparision to the number of successful exams.